 The Company has adopted the following new standards, along with any consequential amendments, effective January 1, 2018.
-These changes were made in accordance with the applicable transitional provisions and did not impact the Company's condensed interim consolidated financial statements.
+These changes were made in accordance with the applicable transitional provisions and did not impact the Company's consolidated financial statements.

 - IFRS 2, "Share-based payment" (amended standard) is effective for annual periods beginning on or after January 1, 2018. - IFRS 9, "Financial Instruments: Classification and Measurement" is effective for annual periods beginning on or after January 1, 2018.
 The Company adopted IFRS 9 retrospectively, without restatement of prior year financial statements.
-IFRS 9 replaces the provisions of IAS 39, Financial

-Instruments: Recognition and Measurement ("IAS 39") that relate to the recognition, classification, and measurements of financial assets and financial liabilities, derecognition of financial instruments and impairment of financial assets.
+IFRS 9 replaces the provisions of IAS 39, Financial Instruments: Recognition and Measurement ("IAS 39") that relate to the recognition, classification, and measurements of financial assets and financial liabilities, derecognition of financial instruments and impairment of financial assets.
 IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value.
 The approach in IFRS 9 is based on how the Company manages its financial instruments and the contractual cash flow characteristics of the financial asset.
-Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward in IFRS 9.
-The application of IFRS 9 did not impact the Company's classification and measurement of financial assets and liabilities, and there was also no impact to the carrying value of any of the Company's financial assets or liabilities on the date of transition.

-• IFRS 15, "Revenue from Contracts and Customers": is effective for annual periods beginning on or after January 1, 2018.
+Most of the requirements in IAS 39 for classification and measurement of financial liabilities, and there was also no impact to the carrying value of any of the Company's financial assets or liabilities on the date of transition. - IFRS 15, "Revenue from Contracts and Customers": is effective for annual periods beginning on or after January 1, 2018.

-Accounting Standards issued but not yet in effect
+Accounting Standards Issued but not yet in Effect